 \subsection{Setup}

 \textbf{Base Models.} Following standard practice in reward modeling as sequence classifier, we attach a linear score head to a pretrained LLM backbone to output scalar rewards.
-We experiment with two open-source base models: \textbf{gemma-2b-it}~\citep{gemmateam2024gemmaopenmodelsbased} and \textbf{Llama-3.2-3B-Instruct}\footnote{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}.
+We experiment with two open-source base models: \textbf{gemma-2b-it}~\citep{gemmateam2024gemmaopenmodelsbased} and \textbf{Llama-3.2-3B-Instruct}\footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}{meta-llama/Llama-3.2-3B-Instruct}}.
 These choices evaluate \ours across distinct backbone families and capacities.

-\textbf{Datasets.} We train the reward models on two pairwise preference datasets, yielding a total of four experimental settings (two backbones $\times$ two dataset): (1). \textbf{Unified-Feedback\footnote{https://huggingface.co/datasets/llm-blender/Unified-Feedback}.} This is a large and diverse collection of pairwise feedback aggregated from multiple open-source datasets.
-We train on a random subset of 80K preference pairs from Unified-Feedback.
+\textbf{Datasets.} We train reward models on two pairwise preference datasets, yielding a total of four experimental settings (two backbones $\times$ two dataset): (1). \textbf{Unified-Feedback\footnote{\href{https://huggingface.co/datasets/llm-blender/Unified-Feedback}{llm-blender/Unified-Feedback}}.} This is a large and diverse collection of pairwise feedback aggregated from multiple open-source datasets.
+We use a random subset of 80K preference pairs from Unified-Feedback.
 (2). \textbf{Skywork-Reward-Preference-80K-v0.2}~\citep{liu2024skyworkrewardbagtricksreward}.
 This is a curated dataset of 80K high-quality preference pairs covering diverse capability and knowledge domains.
-It is the decontaminated version from Skywork-Reward-Preference-80K-v0.1~\citep{liu2024skyworkrewardbagtricksreward} that removes overlaps with the evaluation benchmark RewardBench, ensuring no contamination between training and evaluation.
+It is the decontaminated version from Skywork-Reward-Preference-80K-v0.1~\citep{liu2024skyworkrewardbagtricksreward} to remove overlaps with the evaluation benchmark RewardBench, ensuring no contamination between training and evaluation.